M7md-Ehab/Dad-Jokes/README.md

 🚀 Features

-1.Random Dad Jokes: Fetches jokes from an external API for endless fun.
+1. Random Dad Jokes: Fetches jokes from an external API for endless fun.

-2.Smooth Animations: Enjoy a visually appealing transition for each joke.
+2. Smooth Animations: Enjoy a visually appealing transition for each joke.

-3.Responsive Design: Works seamlessly across all devices.
+3. Responsive Design: Works seamlessly across all devices.

-4.Simple UI: Clean, user-friendly interface.
+4. Simple UI: Clean, user-friendly interface.

-5.Next Joke Button: Get another joke with a single click.
+5. Next Joke Button: Get another joke with a single click.

-6.LinkedIn Button: Links to the creator’s LinkedIn profile.
+6. LinkedIn Button: Links to the creator’s LinkedIn profile.